Whale

 Whales evolved from land-living mammals, and must regularly surface to breathe air, although they can remain underwater for long periods of time.
 Some species, such as the sperm whale, can stay underwater for up to 90 minutes.
 They have blowholes (modified nostrils) located on top of their heads, through which air is taken in and expelled.
 They are warm-blooded, and have a layer of fat, or blubber, under the skin.
 With streamlined fusiform bodies and two limbs that are modified into flippers, whales can travel at speeds of up to 20 knots, though they are not as flexible or agile as seals.
 Whales produce a great variety of vocalizations, notably the extended songs of the humpback whale.
 Although whales are widespread, most species prefer the colder waters of the Northern and Southern Hemispheres and migrate to the equator to give birth.
 Species such as humpbacks and blue whales are capable of travelling thousands of miles without feeding.
 Males typically mate with multiple females every year, but females only mate every two to three years.
 Calves are typically born in the spring and summer; females bear all the responsibility for raising them.
 Mothers in some species fast and nurse their young for one to two years.

 Once relentlessly hunted for their products, whales are now protected by international law.
 The North Atlantic right whales nearly became extinct in the twentieth century, with a population low of 450, and the North Pacific grey whale population is ranked Critically Endangered by the IUCN.
 Besides the threat from whalers, they also face threats from bycatch and marine pollution.
 The meat, blubber and baleen of whales have traditionally been used by indigenous peoples of the Arctic.
-Whales have been depicted in various cultures worldwide, notably by the Inuit and the coastal peoples of Vietnam and Ghana, who sometimes hold whale funerals.
-Whales occasionally feature in literature and film.
-A famous example is the great white whale in Herman Melville's novel Moby-Dick.
-Small whales, such as belugas, are sometimes kept in captivity and trained to perform tricks, but breeding success has been poor and the animals often die within a few months of capture.
+Whales have been depicted in various cultures worldwide, notably by the Inuit and the coastal peoples of Vietnam.
+Whales feature in literature and film, as with the great white whale in Herman Melville's novel Moby-Dick.
+Small whales, such as belugas, are sometimes kept in captivity, but breeding success has been poor and the animals often die within a few months of capture.
 Whale watching has become a form of tourism around the world.